BAM-PFA/edith/documentation/workflow documentation/proposedWorkflows.md

 &nbsp;&nbsp;&nbsp;&nbsp;logs/ <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;log.txt<br>

-7) If required, `pymm` can send a ProRes copy back to the RAID for Dave to pick up and do post-processing on.
+7) If required, `pymm` can send a ProRes copy back to the EDITH RAID for Dave to pick up and do post-processing on.
 8) Code taken from [`ltopers`](https://github.com/amiaopensource/ltopers) allows a user to write SIPs to LTO, as well as formatting or ejecting tapes, as well as retrieving data from tape.
-9) All these steps are recorded as they happen to a MySQL database created by `pymm`.
+9) All these steps are recorded as they happen to a MySQL database created by `pymm`, using [PREMIS](https://en.wikipedia.org/wiki/Preservation_Metadata:_Implementation_Strategies)-based terminology.

+# Format-specific workflows
 ## (1) Film scan (prores master)

 ### one reel